 Sure, you can tell the intern site Director in advance what days and times you would like free so that you can attend the site visits.
 However, most interns find they would rather stay at work because the internship sites provide quite rewarding work.
 However, I would get you the full schedule in advance.
 You would also want to take off for Vienna.

 Will I have any free time to do what I want, for example, go visit relatives in Germany?

 You bet, there is one free weekend and you can always arrange time off directly with your site director.
 The internship Directors are usually very flexible.
 During the week, there are optional events to attend but in general, you can do what you like in your evenings.
 All external trips you wish to arrange you must do so on your own through local agencies.

 How much more is it to stay longer and do a longer internship?

 There will be no additional cost for extending your internship, except for your living expenses including your accommodation.
 You will have to extend your metro pass and you will need to secure housing accommodations at your cost.
-Most students go to Craig’s List and locate a short term rental in a flat.
-The program officially ends on July 26, 2015 so at that point, the ESAC events are over.
+Most students go to AirBnB and locate a short term rental in a flat.
+After the program officially ends, the ESAC events are over.
 But we are still here to support you if you need anything.

 Is there a language requirement?

 Nope, all in English.